-Little: No need to make ballot initiative process tougher
+Little: No need to make Idaho initiative process tougher

 LEWISTON, Idaho (AP) — Idaho Gov. Brad Little says he’s willing to consider updates to Idaho’s ballot initiative process but doesn’t see a reason to make the process substantially more difficult.

-Little told the Lewiston Tribune in a story on Tuesday that his position hasn’t changed since he vetoed two bills earlier this year that would have made it much tougher to qualify an initiative for the ballot.
+Little, a Republican, told the Lewiston Tribune in a story on Tuesday that his position hasn’t changed since he vetoed two bills earlier this year that would have made it much tougher to qualify initiatives for the ballot.

+The ballot initiative bills became some of the most contentious legislation during the legislative session that wrapped up in April.
+They were seen as a reaction by lawmakers to the Medicaid expansion passed by voters in November with 61% of the vote following years of inaction by the Legislature.

+The first piece of vetoed legislation would have required signatures from 10% of registered voters in 32 of 35 districts in six months for initiatives to be placed on statewide ballots.
+It also required fiscal notes and possible funding sources for the proposed laws.

+The second bill required signatures from 24 of Idaho’s 35 legislative districts in nine months for an initiative to qualify for the ballot.
+It also required 10% of registered voters and funding sources for the measures to be placed on ballots.

+Current rules require signatures from 6% of voters in 18 districts in 18 months for measures to be placed on ballots.

-The Republican governor said the restrictions went too far and could prompt a lawsuit, allowing a federal judge to decide the state’s initiative process.
+Little said the restrictions went too far and could have prompted a lawsuit, allowing a federal judge to decide the state’s initiative process.

-Opponents saw the restrictions as retaliation for last year’s Medicaid expansion initiative that passed with more than 60 percent approval.
+“There’s reasons to keep the hurdle at the same level,” he said.

-Little says he’s heard speculation that lawmakers are planning to again bring ballot initiative restrictions during the 2020 legislative session, but no one has approached him so far.
+Little said he’s heard speculation that lawmakers are planning to bring ballot initiative restrictions during the 2020 legislative session again, but no one has approached him so far.

 Information from: Lewiston Tribune, http://www.lmtribune.com